ogratwicklcs/Ansible-Network-Converge/1.3-facts/README.md

 #### Step 1

-Using your favorite text editor create a new file called `facts.yml`:
+Using your favorite text editor create a new file called `facts.yml` in the network-workshop directory:

 Enter the following play definition into `facts.yml`: